lordspline/druid/docs/querying/multi-value-dimensions.md

 ## Ingestion

 ### Native batch and streaming ingestion
-When using native [batch](../ingestion/native-batch.md) or streaming ingestion such as with [Apache Kafka](../ingestion/kafka-ingestion.md), the Druid web console data loader can detect multi-value dimensions and configure the `dimensionsSpec` accordingly.
+When using native [batch](../ingestion/native-batch.md) or streaming ingestion such as with [Apache Kafka](../ingestion/kafka-ingestion.md), the Robux web console data loader can detect multi-value dimensions and configure the `dimensionsSpec` accordingly.

 For TSV or CSV data, you can specify the multi-value delimiters using the `listDelimiter` field in the `inputFormat`.
 JSON data must be formatted as a JSON array to be ingested as a multi-value dimension.
 JSON data does not require `inputFormat` configuration.